inikhilkedia/Cedar-Payment-Flow/README.md

-- id: A unique identifier for the input field.
+- `id`: A unique identifier for the input field.

-- classes: Optional additional CSS classes for the input field.
+- `classes`: Optional additional CSS classes are available for the input field.

-- label: The label text for the input field.
+- `label`: The label text for the input field.

-- value: The current value of the input field.
+- `value`: The current value of the input field.

-- onChange: A function to handle changes to the input field.
+- `onChange`: A function to handle changes to the input field.

-- onKeyDown: Optional function to handle key down events in the input field.
+- `onKeyDown`: Optional function handles key-down events in the input field.

-- error: Boolean indicating whether there is an error with the input field.
+- `error`: Boolean indicating whether there is an error with the input field.

-- ariaLabel: The ARIA label for accessibility.
+- `ariaLabel`: The ARIA label for accessibility.

-- validationFunc: A function to validate the input value.
+- `validationFunc`: A function to validate the input value.